running-coder/nanolooker/src/pages/NanoBrowserQuest/Guide/guide.md

 Freeze enemy for x seconds making them unable to attack you

 **Penetrate armor**
-Some enemies (at the moment the higher level bosses) are immune to certain kinds of damage.
-Penetrate armor overrides this
+Deals a high level of physical damage, same amount as Flame damage (will get additional properties at a later stage)

 ## Various

 **Experience**
-Added experience making the player level up faster
+Added experience % making the player level up faster

 # Low Class Items